NellaYenwod/Application-Exploratory-Data-Analysis/slides/chapter_1_707d154d7ce5efffcb9c5cb28d8dccc9.md

 `@script`
+This is Exploratory Data Analysis, Chapter 2, Lesson 1, Cumulative Distribution functions.

 In a previous lesson we saw the probability mass function, or PMF, which represents the possible values in a distribution and their probabilities.

 In this lesson we'll see another way to represent a distribution, the cumulative distribution function, or CDF.